nbeaver/cmd_oysters/README.rst

 - Incremental search interface.

-- Generate list of uninstalled packages for a given command, depending on OS.
+- Generate list of required packages that need to be installed to use a given command, depending on OS.

 - Spawn a shell with the command automatically filled in and ready to edit or press enter.